zechlau14/zechlau14.github.io/projects/heartbreaker.md

 | 19 | Ooze Friend | Little squishy friend.
 No acid or guts or ooze hurt you. |
 | 20 | Greasy | Can no be tied up or grabbled |

 ## Equipment

+### Magical Equipment
+* Magic Robes: +1 MD
+* Magic Wands: contains a bonded spell.
+Allows casting from it without its container being destroyed.
+If you are bonded to the same spell as the wand, when you cast that spell, it gets an extra MD.

 ## Hirelings
 Cost to hire